opf-labs/planets-suite/core/techreg/README.markdown

 patched manually (see comments tagged as 'ANJ' in the WSDL files).
 To make this possible, a catalogue file has been used to replace the remote references with local copies.

+However, because of this, the generated stubs will have the local file location embedded within them.
+This should be removed before deployment.